bia-technologies/lowkiq/README.md

 ## Configuration

-Default options and values are:
+Options and their default values are:

 + `Lowkiq.poll_interval = 1` - delay in seconds between queue polling for new jobs.
    Used only if the queue was empty at previous cycle or error was occured.